novaeco/lizardManager/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for coding style guidelines, the pull request workflow, and instructions on running tests locally.
+By participating in this project you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License